KumaTea/pytorch-aarch64/README.md

 Note:
 1. This test was done by using a same _Cat or Dog_ model, to predict 10 random animal images (while same for each group).
-2. PyTorch was manually installed the latest version on all platform, but driver and Python remained default.
+2. The latest version of PyTorch was manually installed on all platforms, but driver and Python remained default.

 [1]: http://openlabtesting.org:15000/badge?project=pytorch%2Fpytorch&job_name=pytorch-arm64-build-daily-v1.4.0